AndrewCLeonard/weather-dashboard/README.md

 ### High Priority

 -   I'm running code in browser, so I can't use dotenv package.
 How to hide my API Key in this case?
+    - Use Express server that can accept requests
+    - Where will I be deploying? env variables can be added to Heroku, Netlify, etc.
 -   use callback function [cited here](https://openweathermap.org/api/one-call-3#call) instead of traditional fetch request?
+- write tests

 ### Medium Priority